Carole Feuerman: 2015–2019

-In 2015, Feuerman had solo exhibitions in Florence, Hong Kong, Frankfurt, Korea, New York, Miami, and Chicago.
-She was part of a group show Love at the Hudson Valley Center for Contemporary Art.
+In 2015, Feuerman had solo exhibitions in Florence, Frankfurt, Korea, New York, Miami, and Chicago.
+She was part of a group show "Love" at the Hudson Valley Center for Contemporary Art.
 Two of her sculptures, DurgaMa and Leda and the Swan, were included in the 2015 Venice Biennale at Palazzo Mora.
+Feuerman was invited to Harbour City to have a solo exhibition to display her sculptures in the Ocean Terminal Forecourt.
+This would mark Feuerman’s first solo art exhibition in Asia Pacific and the largest hyperrealist public art exhibition in Hong Kong.